Identification Badges Required on Campus

 - The Medical Office Building structure, outside C Tower entrance and various other locations

-The provider lounge is a private cafe for physicians and allied health practitioners.
+The provider lounge is a private cafe for physicians.
 The lounge is near Medical Staff Services and the Cafeteria.
 It is located on the first floor, on the west side of the Medical Center, behind the Emergency department.
 The provider lounge offers hot breakfast and lunch, as well as snacks throughout the day.

 Call the Placement Rep in CCO at (480) 412-4171.